waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Current Quest: The Mt.
 Moon Fossil
 - **Objective:** Find a fossil item to give to the Rocket Grunt at Mt.
 Moon B2F (30, 12).
 - **Key Obstacle:** The path to the fossil is blocked by the Grunt, who states: "If you find a fossil, give it to me and scram!"
-- **Current Status:** Actively testing the hypothesis that a fainted Omanyte will be accepted as a 'fossil'.
+- **Current Status:** Testing new hypotheses from the `puzzle_solver_agent`.
+The top priority is testing if a MOON STONE will be accepted by the grunt.
 - **Failed Hypotheses Log:**
     1. Giving the *revived* fossil Pokémon (HELIX) is sufficient.
 (Result: Failure)
     2. The Super Nerd at B2F (13, 9) gives a fossil after being defeated.
 (Result: Failure, he only gives dialogue.)